ferdymercury/RPi-pHat-Thermocouple/README.md

 * Add pin headers (with optional pull-ups) for I2C peripherals.
 * Add fuse to protect connections to off-board peripherals.

-I'd like to extend my thanks for Mike for sharing his work with the community under an MIT license.
-This work is likewise available under the same license.
+I'd like to extend my thanks to [Mike](https://github.com/mikelawrence) for sharing his work with the community under an MIT license.
+This derivitive work is likewise available under the same license.

 # What it is